Director of Music, St Margaret's

-Greg Morris is currently Assistant Director of Music at the Temple Church, Musical Director of Collegium of London, and founding Musical Director of the Bar Choral Society.
-He will take up his new post at St Margaret’s on 1st July 2019.
+Greg Morris is the Director Music at St Margaret's Church.
+Previously he was Assistant Director of Music at the Temple Church, Musical Director of Collegium of London, and founding Musical Director of the Bar Choral Society.

 Greg's work as a conductor encompasses a broad range of music and wide variety of venues.
 With the Temple Singers and Temple Players, professional ensembles of leading singers and period instrumentalists based at the Temple Church, he has performed extensively in both the mediaeval Temple Church and the 16th-century Middle Temple Hall.